refgenie/refgenie/docs/README.md

 ## What is refgenie?

-Refgenie is manages storage, access, and transfer of reference genome resources.
+Refgenie manages storage, access, and transfer of reference genome resources.
 It provides command-line and Python interfaces to *download* pre-built reference genome "assets", like indexes used by bioinformatics tools.
 It can also *build* assets for custom genome assemblies.
 Refgenie provides programmatic access to a standard genome folder structure, so software can swap from one genome to another.

 ## What makes refgenie better?